FreeFem/FreeFem-doc/docs/documentation/Visualization.md

 ## Link with Paraview

-One can also export mesh or results in the `.vtk` format in order to post-processing data using [Paraview](https://www.paraview.org/).
+One can also export mesh or results in the `.vtk` format in order to post-process data using [Paraview](https://www.paraview.org/).

 ```freefem
 load "iovtk"